Best Restaurants in Rothenburg:

 top ten best restaurants In Rothenburg germany - Imperial Kitchen Master restaurant Reichs kuchenmeister

 About The Imperial Kitchen Master: The centrally located Imperial Kitchen Master is a place we always try to dine at during a visit to Rothenburg as the food is soooo good.
 Most of the food is local Franconian delicacies and we really appreciate their attention to detail with each dish.
-The restaurant is located inside a historic Medieval mansion with a couple different dining areas including their main hall, a vintage tavern room, and a sprawling outdoor patio.
-In addition to the patio, unique elements include their romantic private dining areas and the rustic Wine Bar (Weinstube Löchle) which is open late for night caps.
+The restaurant is located inside a historic Medieval mansion with a couple of different dining areas, including its main hall, a vintage tavern room, and a sprawling outdoor patio.
+In addition to the patio, unique elements include their romantic private dining areas and the rustic Wine Bar (Weinstube Löchle), which is open late for nightcaps.

-The Imperial Kitchen Master Hotel & Restaurant sit inside a historic noble home which was built by the Brodsorg family in the 1100s.
-Later the home was converted into an Inn where the future Emperor Ferdinand I stayed while visiting in 1540 followed by a stay by Emperor Charles V in 1546.
-The Inn operated as Café Köppel in the 1800s, was one of the few buildings inside the original city walls to be damaged by WW2 bombings in 1945, and has served as restaurant & hotel since 1948.
-We have found the hotel rooms to be much larger than typical hotels in Europe and we especially love the calming Relaxation Spa in the cellar.
+The Imperial Kitchen Master Hotel & Restaurant sits inside a historic noble home that was built by the Brodsorg family in the 1100s.
+Later, the home was converted into an Inn where the future Emperor Ferdinand I stayed while visiting in 1540, followed by a stay by Emperor Charles V in 1546.
+The Inn, operated as Café Köppel in the 1800s, was one of the few buildings inside the original city walls to be damaged by WW2 bombings in 1945, and has served as a restaurant & hotel since 1948.
+We have found the hotel rooms to be much larger than typical hotels in Europe, and we especially love the calming Relaxation Spa in the cellar.

 Featured On: Old Town Rothenburg Walking Tour.